BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_05.md

 Head over to the Onyx Ward next.
 Inside one of the rooms upstairs the guy playing "Mr. Mimecraft" will now move.
 Using the Data Chip we found earlier, we can talk to the PC here for a chance to catch **Porygon**.
 Next, head to the hallway where the tutors are.
 Go into the left door - inside you can talk to someone who will tell us a new password: *stopitems*.

-In Lapis Ward a lady in the Pokémon Center will tell us about a few more passwords: *leveloffset* and *percentlevel*.
+In Lapis Ward a lady in the Pokemon Center will tell us about a few more passwords: *leveloffset* and *percentlevel*.

 ### Smashin' at the Stairway